soduco/soduco.github.io/soduco_bnf_seminars.md

 ![Séminaire SoDUCo-Bnf](./public/images/affichebnfsoduco_extrait_visuelseminaire.png)

-The SODUCO project and the Franch National Library (Biblothèque nationale de France) are organising a series of seminars around the historical sources used by the project and the approaches developed to process them.
+The SODUCO project and the French National Library (Biblothèque nationale de France) are organising a joint seminar, the SoDUCo-BnF seminar, around the historical sources used by the project and the approaches developed to process them.
+It aims at diffusing and questioning the research done within the project, and at animating dialogues between researchers and professionals in document conservation on common objects and projects ranging from the exploitation of documents (maps, commerce directories) to the production and diffusion of open data (historical geocoding, spatial analysis, open science).

 Invited talks are included to give a more comprehensive overview of the state of the art of current projects and existing works in the field of digital humanities, dealing with the same issues.
 During the SODUCO/BnF seminars, the presentations and discussions are mainly in French.
 That is why the programmes below are presented in French.

+***

 En 2022-2023, l’équipe SoDUCo et la BnF organisent un séminaire commun, **l’atelier SoDUCo-BnF**.
 Il a pour perspective de diffuser et mettre en question le travail réalisé dans le cadre de SoDUCo et de faire dialoguer chercheurs et spécialistes de la conservation des documents sur des objets et projets communs allant de l’exploitation des fonds (cartes et plans, annuaires du commerce) à la production et diffusion de données libres (géocodage historique, analyse spatiale, science ouverte).